-The Holding Company's employees are entitled for compensated absences which are allowed to be accumulated and encashed as per The Holding Company's rule.
+The Holding Company's employees are entitled for compensated absences which are allowed to be accumulated and encashed as per the Holding Company's rule.
 The liability of compensated absences, which is non-funded, has been provided based on report of independent actuary using the "Projected Unit Credit Method".

-Accordingly aggregate of ₹ 457.23 Lakhs (Pr.
-Yr. ₹ 554.62 Lakhs) being liability as at the year end for compensated absences as per actuarial valuation has been provided in the accounts.
+Accordingly aggregate of ₹ 516.52 Lakhs (Pr.
+Yr. ₹ 457.23 Lakhs) being liability as at the year end for compensated absences as per actuarial valuation has been provided in the accounts.

-The Actuary has outlined the following risks associated with the plan:
+The Actuary has outlined the following risks associated with the plans: